International Meditation Centre: Early history

-In 1950 the government of the Union of Burma issued an official circular stating that all civil service department has the option of forming Buddhist associations for the purpose of religious activities.
-This resulted in the establishment of the Vipassanā Association of the Accountant General’s Office in which U Ba Khin was elected president.
-U Ba Khin then started offering ten days meditation courses to any staff in the Accountant General Office who is interested to learn from him.
-As the number of meditators grew, it was soon apparent that the facilities in the Accountant General’s Office were inadequate and U Ba Khin decided to establish a separate meditation centre in the vicinity of downtown Rangoon.
+In 1950 the government of the Union of Burma issued an official circular stating that all civil service departments had the option of forming Buddhist associations for the purpose of religious activities.
+This resulted in the establishment of the Vipassanā Association of the Accountant General's Office in which U Ba Khin was elected president.
+U Ba Khin then started offering ten-day meditation courses to any staff in the Accountant General's Office who was interested to learn from him.
+As the number of meditators grew, it was soon apparent that the facilities in the Accountant General's Office were inadequate and U Ba Khin decided to establish a separate meditation centre in the vicinity of downtown Rangoon.
 At that time, U Ba Khin had already attracted the attention of a number of Westerners through a series of lectures he gave in 1951 at the English Methodist Church in Rangoon.
 (Note: These lectures were later published by the Vipassanā Research Association under the title What Buddhism Is, a booklet that was widely circulated throughout the world and excerpts from which were eventually translated into French and German.)
 Many Westerners became interested to learn Buddhism after listening to these lectures.
 Since U Ba Khin was the only English-speaking teacher of vipassanā in the country, he decided to name the new centre International to give foreigners a chance to experience the practical aspects of Buddhism.
 (Note: When the Sixth Buddhist Council was held in Rangoon, foreigners attending the Council often had questions about the teachings or about the practical side of Buddhism.
 As most of the bhikkhus at the event did not speak fluent English, they often referred these foreigners to U Ba Khin.)
 On 9 November 1952, the International Meditation Centre was officiated with the dedication of the Dhamma Yaung Chi Ceti (Light of the Dhamma) pagoda.